jenkinsci/jenkins-charm/README.md

 # Overview
 [![Build Status](https://travis-ci.org/jenkinsci/jenkins-charm.svg?branch=master)](https://travis-ci.org/jenkinsci/jenkins-charm) [![Coverage Status](https://coveralls.io/repos/github/jenkinsci/jenkins-charm/badge.svg?branch=master)](https://coveralls.io/github/jenkinsci/jenkins-charm?branch=master)

-This charm (along with its companion, jenkins-slave) provides an easy way to deploy Jenkins on Ubuntu server and scale out Jenkins slaves.
+This charm (along with its companion, jenkins-agent) provides an easy way to deploy Jenkins on Ubuntu server and scale out Jenkins slaves.

 This charm provides a Jenkins Server which can be accessed, after exposing, on `http://<master>:8080`.

 # Usage

-If you want to run jobs on separate nodes you will also need to deploy the jenkins-slave charm:
+If you want to run jobs on separate nodes you will also need to deploy the jenkins-agent charm:

     juju deploy jenkins
-    juju deploy -n 5 jenkins-slave
+    juju deploy -n 5 jenkins-agent
-    juju add-relation jenkins jenkins-slave
+    juju add-relation jenkins jenkins-agent

 Slaves will attempt to connect via JNLP on port 48484 by default.
 This is configurable, e.g.: